Pttn/rieMiner/README.md

 ## Benchmarking

 rieMiner provides a way to test the performance of a computer, and compare with others.
 This feature can also be used to appreciate the improvements when trying to improve the miner algorithm.
-When sharing benchmark results, you must always communicate the difficulty, the sieve size, the test duration, the CPU model, the memory speeds (frequency and CL), the miner version, and the OS.
+When sharing benchmark results, you must always communicate the difficulty, the prime table limit (PTL), the test duration, the CPU model, the memory speeds (frequency and CL), the miner version, and the OS.
 Also, do not forget to precise if you changed other options, like the SieveWorkers or Bits.

 To compare two different platforms or settings, you must absolutely test with the same difficulty, during enough time.
 The proposed parameters, conditions and interpretations for serious benchmarking are:

 * Standard Benchmark
   * Difficulty of 1600;
-  * Sieve of 2^31 = 2147483648;
+  * PTL of 2^31 = 2147483648;
   * No time limit;
   * Stop after finding 50000 2-tuples or more;
   * The computer must not do anything else during testing;
-  * Fairly long, but like the real mining conditions;
   * The system must not swap.
 Else, the result would not make much sense.
-Ensure that you have enough memory when trying to benchmark.
+Ensure that you have enough memory when benchmarking.

-Once the benchmark finished itself (i. e. not by the user), it will print something like:
+The test will be fairly long, but similar to the real mining conditions.
+Once the benchmark finished itself (not by the user), it will print something like:

 ```
 100000 2-tuples found, test finished. rieMiner 0.9, difficulty 1600, PTL 2147483648